dig412/tips-and-tricks/presentation.md

 ---
 ##XDebug & Webgrind
-* Why is this page slow?
+* Helps you find out where code is spending its time
 * XDebug extension generates profile information
 * Webgrind makes the profile information browsable and understandable
 * Configurable using extensions for Firefox & Chrome: